Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/feature-removals.md

 Some obsolescent cryptographic mechanisms have been removed:

 * The library no longer supports DES (including 3DES).
 All supported block ciphers now have 128-bit blocks.
+As a consequence, the PKCS12 module, which provided the obsolete PBE mode for private key encryption that does not support stronger ciphers, has been removed.
 * The library no longer supports elliptic curves whose size is 224 bits or less.
 The following curves are no longer supported: secp192r1, secp192k1, secp224k1, secp224r1.
 Use larger curves such as secp256r1.

 ### Removed obsolete PSA functions